ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Users can be notified by email when:

-* Other users invite additional users
+* Other users invite additional users.
-* External users accept invitations
+* External users accept invitations.
-* An anonymous access link is created or changed
+* An anonymous access link is created or changed.

 OneDrive for Business Notification Design Decisions for all agencies and implementation types.